Comparative Advantage Example

 What is Comparative Advantage?

 This is where the concept of opportunity cost becomes crucial.
-The country with the lower opportunity cost of producing a specific good enjoys a comparative advantage in that good.
+Also, the country with the lower opportunity cost of producing a specific good enjoys a comparative advantage in that good.
 Through specialization and trade based on comparative advantage, both countries can ultimately consume more of both goods than if they tried to produce everything themselves.

 Classic Example: David Ricardo and the Wine and Cloth